tommy-huroai/AOSCode/CONTRIBUTING.md

 ## Reporting Issues

-Have you identified a reproducible problem in VS Code?
+Have you identified a reproducible problem in AOS Code?
 Do you have a feature request?
 We want to hear about it!
 Here's how you can report your issue as effectively as possible.

 ### Identify Where to Report

-The VS Code project is distributed across multiple repositories.
+The AOS Code project is distributed across multiple repositories.
 Try to file the issue against the correct repository.
 Check the list of [Related Projects](https://github.com/microsoft/vscode/wiki/Related-Projects) if you aren't sure which repo is correct.

 Can you recreate the issue even after [disabling all extensions](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)?
 If you find the issue is caused by an extension you have installed, please file an issue on the extension's repo directly.